iexcelwithdata/Flutterwave-s-Tuition-Rebranding-Effort/README.md

 # Tuition Rebranding Project Analysis

-This repository contains the analysis conducted for the Tuition platform rebranding project by Altwave Team A, as part of a collaborative effort sponsored by Flutterwave.
+This repository contains the analysis conducted for the Tuition platform project by Altwave Team A, as part of a collaborative effort sponsored by Flutterwave.

 ## Project Overview